ronaldoussoren/py2app/doc/setuptools.rst

        launcher (when double clicking the application in the Finder), which is does not include environment variables set in the users shell profile.

-       Only use this when the application needs to access environment varialbes set in the Terminal.
+       Only use this when the application needs to access environment variables set in the Terminal.
 This option is not meant for general use.

    * - ``--use-pythonpath``